rubygarage/rubygarage.github.com/slides/bdd.markdown

         expect(response).to redirect_to root_url
       end

-      it 'assings a success flash message' do expect(flash[:notice]).not_to be_nil
+      it 'assigns a success flash message' do expect(flash[:notice]).not_to be_nil
       end